-Much as CySEC has a commitment to ensure the welfare of the brokers, it stays away from direct involvement in broker-client relationship.
-All complaints by the consumers of the company’s services are taken care of by the broker, financial ombudsman and the courts of law.
+Much as CySEC commits to ensuring the welfare of the brokers, it stays away from direct involvement in broker-client relationships.
+All complaints by the consumers of the company’s services are taken care of by the broker, financial ombudsman, and the courts of law.

 Despite of their shaky history, and criticisms over the years, the CySEC prevails as one of the preferred agencies for forex brokers.
 The aggressively competitive nature of Cyprus’ retail trading market makes brokering firms focus on providing quality services that are consequently to the benefit of the trader.
 Much as traders are assured of receiving the best service from any Forex brokers under the regulation of the CySEC, it lies with them to steer clear of scams by ensuring that they always chose a verified and registered broker.

-CySEC is among the few top financial agencies that keen on evolving by adopting new ideas and putting in place improved regulations to accommodate new financial services.
-Subsequent to Cyprus joining the EU, CySEC has significantly grown and taken a turn for the better from its tumultuous past becoming a prime regulatory authority in the industry.
-In the global financial business market, Cyprus indeed harbours among the top brass of forex brokers and most of the popular Forex companies today were first registered by CySEC when they first started.
+CySEC is among the few top financial agencies that are keen on evolving by adopting new ideas and putting in place improved regulations to accommodate new financial services.
+After Cyprus joined the EU, CySEC has significantly grown and taken a turn for the better from its tumultuous past becoming a prime regulatory authority in the industry.
+In the global financial business market, Cyprus indeed harbors among the top brass of forex brokers and most of the popular Forex companies today were first registered by CySEC when they first started.

-Initially, the relaxed regulations provided by CySEC had created a favourable for scammers to easily get away with misrepresentations they made to unwary traders.
-The current CySEC regulations stipulate that brokers are must quote a unique 5 digit CySEC license number which can be verified by checking their website.
-Traders can also check authenticity of a broker by verifying the licensence number via the regulator’s website.
-CyCEC regularly refreshes its circulars and caution notices to make the public aware of any members that may have been penalised or had their licences withdrawn for involvement in financial malpractices or fraud.
+Initially, the relaxed regulations provided by CySEC had created a favorable for scammers to easily get away with misrepresentations they made to unwary traders.
+The current CySEC regulations stipulate that brokers must quote a unique 5-digit CySEC license number which can be verified by checking their website.
+Traders can also check the authenticity of a broker by verifying the license number via the regulator’s website.
+CyCEC regularly refreshes its circulars and caution notices to make the public aware of any members that may have been penalized or had their licenses withdrawn for involvement in financial malpractices or fraud.
 If at all a consumer feels confused about whether a particular broker is licenced they have access to contact the agency for further information.